AdaCore/spark2014/lrm/source/packages.rst

    end Q;

    package X
+   with
-      with  Abstract_State => (A, B, (C with Volatile, Input)) is                          -- Three abstract state names are declared A, B & C.
+      Abstract_State => (A, B, (C with Volatile, Input)) is                     -- Three abstract state names are declared A, B & C.
                           -- A and B are non-volatile abstract states ...                 -- C is designated as a volatile input. end X;

-   package Sensor -- simple volatile, input device driver
+   package Sensor -- simple volatile, input device driver with
-      with Abstract_State => (Port with Volatile, Input);
+      Abstract_State => (Port with Volatile, Input);
    is
       ...
    end Sensor;

+   private package Sensor.Raw
+   with
+      Abstract_State => (Port_22 with Volatile, Input,
+                         Constituent_Of => Sensor.Port)
+   is

+      ...
+   end Sensor.Raw;

 .. todo::
      Further semantic detail regarding Volatile state and integrity levels